neoforged/.github/primers/1.21.5/index.md

     - `Bees` - A component that holds the occupants of a beehive.
     - `BlocksAttacks` - A component for blocking an attack with a held item.
     - `InstrumentComponent` - A component that holds the sound an instrument plays.
-    - `ProvidesTrimMaterial` - A compnoent that provides a trim material to use on some armor.
+    - `ProvidesTrimMaterial` - A component that provides a trim material to use on some armor.
     - `Tool` now takes in a boolean representing if the tool can destroy blocks in creative
     - `Unbreakable` class is removed
     - `Weapon` - A data component that holds how much damage the item can do and for how long it disables blockers (e.g., shield).